thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 ## Closing

 As demonstrated, Continuous Delivery is another discipline where the lack of tooling is not the problem, as is [the case for Continuous Integration]({% post_url 2020-03-23-continuous-integration-is-not-a-tooling-problem %}).
 To be successful with Continuous Delivery, and henceforth have a performant, reliable, deterministic IT release process, calls for an understanding of the principles, the foundations, the one pattern and the practices.

+Continuous Delivery is essentially about applying the ideas from Continuous Integration to the entire IT delivery and release process.

 Despite everything that has been said, where do we start?
 Again, context matters.
 The journey that worked for one organisation will not necessarily work for another organisation.
 With the [Improvement Kata](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html) we consider the organisation's context.
 We start by defining a vision.
 Then we iterate towards the vision using the [PDCA-cycle](https://en.wikipedia.org/wiki/PDCA) together with [Theory of Constraints](https://www.tocinstitute.org/theory-of-constraints.html) to find the bottleneck, and thus identify the experiments most likely to succeed.
 This has been outlined in the case study [From bi-annual to fortnightly releases in 4 months for 15 teams and a single monolith]({% post_url 2019-09-06-from-bi-annual-to-fortnightly-releases-in-4-months-for-15-teams-and-a-single-monolith %}).